quassidi/quassidi.github.io/index.md

 In 2020 with the pandemic i had some jobs as a web developer nothing fancy i develop some sites with AWS and WordPress

-In 2021 i had the opportunity to receive  a student scholarship from MICITT to study Cyber Security i want to work as a cyber security analyst in the future
+In 2021 i had the opportunity to receive  a student scholarship from MICITT to study Cyber Security
-I decide to start studying Data analysis and enjoy it a lot

-In 2022 i have been improving my skills as a data analyst doing projects and i want to use those as experience for future job
+In 2022 i have been improving my skills as a data analyst doing projects and i want to use those as experience for a future job

-My next step is to keep learning